luevano/luevano.xyz/src/blog/a/mail_server_with_postfix.md

 summary: How to create mail server using Postfix, Dovecot, SpamAssassin and OpenDKIM.
 This is a follow up on post about creating a website with Nginx and Certbot.
 tags: server
 	tools
+	code
 	tutorial
 	english

 The entry is going to be long because it's a *tedious* process.
 This is also based on [Luke Smith's script](https://github.com/LukeSmithxyz/emailwiz), but adapted to Arch Linux (his script works on debian-based distributions).
-This entry is mostly so I can record all the notes required while I'm in the process of installing/configuring the mail server on a new VPS of mine; also I'm going to be writing a script that does everything in one go (for Arch Linux), that will be hosted [here](https://git.luevano.xyz/server_scripts.git).
+This entry is mostly so I can record all the notes required while I'm in the process of installing/configuring the mail server on a new VPS of mine; ~~also I'm going to be writing a script that does everything in one go (for Arch Linux), that will be hosted [here](https://git.luevano.xyz/server_scripts.git).~~ ^^I haven't had time to do the script so nevermind this, if I ever do it I'll make a new entry regarding it.^^

-This configuration works for local users (users that appear in `/etc/passwd`), and does not use any type of SQL Database.
-And note that most if not all commands executed here are run with root privileges.
+This configuration works for local users (users that appear in `/etc/passwd`), and does not use any type of SQL database.
+And note that most if not all commands executed here are run with root privileges, unless stated otherwise.

+# Table of contents

+[TOC]

-## Prerequisites
+# Prerequisites

 Basically the same as with the [website with Nginx and Certbot](https://blog.luevano.xyz/a/website_with_nginx.html), with the extras:

 - You will need a **CNAME** for "mail" and (optionally) "www.mail", or whatever you want to call the sub-domains (although the [RFC 2181](https://tools.ietf.org/html/rfc2181#section-10.3) states that it NEEDS to be an **A** record, fuck the police).
 - An SSL certificate.
 You can use the SSL certificate obtained following my last post using `certbot` (just create a `mail.conf` and run `certbot --nginx` again).
-- Ports 25, 587 (SMTP), 465 (SMTPS), 143 (IMAP) and 993 (IMAPS) open on the firewall.
+- Ports `25`, `587` (SMTP), `465` (SMTPS), `143` (IMAP) and `993` (IMAPS) open on the firewall (I use `ufw`).

-## Postfix
+# Postfix

 [Postfix](https://wiki.archlinux.org/title/postfix) is a "mail transfer agent" which is the component of the mail server that receives and sends emails via SMTP.